Skip to content

 Prerequisites

-• This assumes that you have Miniconda properly setup with Bioconda.
+• This assumes that you have Miniforge properly setup with Bioconda.

-• Also it assumes that you have already activated the Miniconda base environment with source miniconda/bin/activate.
+• Also it assumes that you have already activated the Miniforge base environment with source miniforge/bin/activate.

 Environment Setup